cbpspratap/SQLTraining/Chapter 1/Readme.md

 ### Installing MySQL
 - Once MySQL installer has downloaded, double click to begin installation
 - Allow the windows permission to continue installation
-- Select "Developer Default" when asked for Choosing a Setup Type
+- Select "Full" when asked for Choosing a Setup Type

     ![image](https://user-images.githubusercontent.com/67796162/155340949-950a25af-d8a3-4907-80d9-387834171783.png)